-Time to Compile is Catie Cuan x RAD Lab.
+Time to Compile is a collaboration between Catie Cuan and The RAD Lab.

 The mood of the piece is distant and remote yet sparkly and intriguing.
 We use soft elements like sheets, skin, and sex to contrast the hard lines of robots, virtual avatars, and transistors.
 Articulated mechanical devices not only allow us to grapple with previous audience perceptions of robots, but also move theatrical elements supporting a multiplicity of set configurations.
 Active, mobile lighting elements cast shadows of both human and robot performers, delineating another world on stage.
 The soundscape varies from speaking (human and robot vocalizations), to music from modern, digitally influenced artists.